cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

   monitoring.
 The mission was Vega-C's fourth overall flight and its second since a 2022 anomaly, maintaining a 100% post-return success rate.
 This launch was one of a record six rocket launches to occur globally within a 24-hour period.
 Biomass aims for at least five years of operations.
+The satellite's unique P-band SAR provides new capability to monitor the Earth's forests and their role in the carbon cycle.
 tags:
   - Vega C
   - Vega-C